Bra Wardrobe

 Frequently Asked Questions

 How Many Bras Should You Own?
-The Science-Backed Answer
+The Complete, Science-Backed Answer

 Most people own too few bras โ or the wrong ones.
-The number you actually need isn’t a single magic number: it’s a formula shaped by how often you wash, your climate, your activity level, and the specific structure your shape demands.
-Here’s everything you need to know.
+The number you actually need isn’t a single magic figure: it’s a formula shaped by wash frequency, climate, activity level, and the specific structure your shape demands.
+This guide breaks down that formula in full, category by category, so you can build a bra wardrobe that actually holds up.

 The “5 to 12” Rule โ And Why It’s a Range, Not a Number

-The real answer lives somewhere in that range depending on four key variables: wash frequency, climate, activity level, and tissue + shape needs.
-Our Wardrobe Builder tool above calculates the exact number using all four.
+Where you land in that range depends on four variables: wash frequency, climate, activity level, and tissue and shape needs.
+Because these four variables interact โ a hot climate with high activity compounds faster than either factor alone โ a single flat number can’t serve everyone accurately.
+Our Wardrobe Builder tool above calculates your exact figure using all four together.

 Why Rotation Is the Most Underrated Factor

 Bra elastic doesn’t just wear out from washing โ it wears out from not resting.
-Lycra and elastane fibres need 24 to 48 hours to fully recover their tension after a day of wear.
-Wear the same bra two days in a row and you’re accelerating stretch-out by an estimated 30โ50%.
+Lycra and elastane fibers need roughly 24 to 48 hours to recover most of their tension after a day of wear, because the fibers are viscoelastic: they deform under sustained load and only partially spring back if given time.
+Wear the same bra two days running and that recovery window disappears, which is why bras worn daily without rotation tend to lose shape noticeably faster than bras given a rest day between wears.

-This is why the Wardrobe Builder asks how many days per week you wear a bra โ it’s the single biggest variable in your base rotation number.
+This is exactly why the Wardrobe Builder asks how many days per week you wear a bra before anything else โ it’s the single biggest variable in your base rotation number, because it determines how many recovery cycles each bra needs to survive per week.

 Climate & Sweat: The Hidden Multiplier